All

 Understanding Orthodox Worship

 Many who either do not understand or who despise the traditional/liturgical worship service of the Orthodox Church do so because, for one reason, they do not understand the very nature of worship.
 Christ says in Matthew 16 that nothing will prevail against the Church.
-This is how the Church worships: without … [Read More...]
+This is how the Church worships: without being … [Read More...]

 St. John Chrysostom on Abortion and Birth Control